 Could I Recover Compensation if I Was Partially At Fault?

 The good news is that even people who were partially at fault for a crash can get compensation in Georgia.
-If you have concerns about sharing some degree of responsibility, don’t let this hold you back from pursuing a case.
+If you have concerns about sharing some degree of responsibility for causing the accident, don’t let this hold you back from pursuing a case.

 Our attorneys can explain everything you need to know about how sharing fault could affect your potential settlement.
 Then, we’ll work hard to show the other party was primarily liable for the crash.